Creating a Schematic Template in Altium Designer

 An example custom title block with special strings added.
 These special strings will be updated with actual parameter values when the template is applied to a schematic sheet.

-When creating a schematic sheet template, it is recommended to not use spaces in names of parameters that are used as special strings - when applying such a template to a schematic sheet, and parameters with spaces in their names are not added to the sheet from the templates, an apostrophe character (') or the #NAME? string will be shown on the sheet instead of the actual parameter name.
+When creating a schematic sheet template, it is recommended not to use spaces in the names of parameters that are used as special strings - when applying such a template to a schematic sheet and parameters with spaces in their names are not added to the sheet from the templates, an apostrophe character (') or the #NAME? string will be shown on the sheet instead of the actual parameter name.

 8. Save the template to the connected Workspace by selecting the File » Save to Server command from the main menus.
-The Edit Revision dialog will appear, in which you can define the Name and Description of the Schematic Template Item being created in the Workspace, and add release notes as required.
+The Edit Revision dialog will open in which you can define the Name and Description of the schematic template item being created in the Workspace and add release notes as required.

 The template can now be applied to a schematic sheet: learn more.